Use when you have a spec or requirements for a multi-step task, before touching code

 def test_specific_behavior():

-result = function(input)
+result = function(

 After saving the plan, offer execution choice:

-"Plan complete and saved to docs/plans/<filename>.md.
+"Plan complete and saved to docs/superpowers/plans/<filename>.md.
 Two execution options:

-1. Subagent-Driven (this session) - I dispatch fresh subagent per task, review between tasks, fast iteration
+1. Subagent-Driven (recommended) - I dispatch a fresh subagent per task, review between tasks, fast iteration

-2. Parallel Session (separate) - Open new session with executing-plans, batch execution with checkpoints
+2. Inline Execution - Execute tasks in this session using executing-plans, batch execution with checkpoints

 Which approach?"